Overland Park Neighborhood Association

 • Four Area Representatives (the neighborhood is quartered by Evans Ave. and Santa Fe Dr.)

-Proactive initiative is what makes ONA work.
+Proactive initiative is what makes OPNA work.
 Informal ad hoc teams for specific projects (which may be supported by appropriate permanent committees) are always encouraged and deserve agenda time and vocal acknowledgement, as do efforts by individuals, organizations, and elected officials who further Overland as a community.